What Should You Do When You Feel Like Your Child Hates You?

 3) New skills

 Are they frustrated over learning new skills?
-A child — especially a preschool-aged one — in a setting where new skills such as coloring within the lines, cutting, pasting, etc. are emphasized can often become frustrated when they aren’t ‘getting it’ and either everyone else seems to be or the teacher is putting too much pressure on them.
+A child — especially a preschool-aged one — in a setting where new skills such as colouring within the lines, cutting, pasting, etc. are emphasized can often become frustrated when they aren’t ‘getting it’ and either everyone else seems to be or the teacher is putting too much pressure on them.

 These scenarios can lead to aggression.
 If you are the ‘teacher’ or are expecting too much from your preschooler’s ability to comprehend and excel, let off a bit and see what happens.